ej2015/react-persist-form/README.md

 Create an HOC with the wrapper provided by this package.
 To use the HOC, you just need to provide your own `error` and `handleSubmit`.
 On submission, the data is passed back to your `handleSubmit` with the key
 An example of using the package with redux:

+Step 1. define your form
 ```
 import formWrapperCreater from 'react-simple-form'

-//Step 1. define your form
-//data is entirely defined by you.
-One use case is to populate the inputs
-//inputs need unique name, which is used as the key for the data, which is persisted in store and returned on submission
+//data contains the fields.
+Input name needs to be the same as the key in data (e.g. 'name' in the example below)
 const Form = ({ data, handleChange, handleSubmit, validator }) => (
   <form onSubmit={handleSubmit}>
     <input